 Google My Business Updates

 This post goes through frequent updates to reflect the most recent changes in Google My Business (GMB).
-I find that many local shops, business owners are unaware that there is a no-cost alternative at their fingertips to showcase their business, list their products and services, get reviews and much more.
+I find that many local shops, business owners are unaware that there is a no-cost digital marketing tool at their fingertips that helps increase local search visibility, list their products and services, manage customer reviews and grow their business.

 How to update your Google My Business profile directly from search